Cameron A. Morrison: Personal life

 Morrison was married twice.
 His first wife, Lottie May Tomlinson, gave birth to four children but only one, Angelia Lawrance Morrison, survived infancy.
 Tomlinson died in 1919.

 In 1924, while serving as governor, Morrison married a second time to Sara Virginia Ecker Watts, the widow of George Washington Watts.
 Their wedding ceremony was held at Harwood Hall.
 With his second wife, Morrison built Morrocroft, a large estate in Charlotte.
 In his will, or possible before he died, Governor Morrison gave the back section of his personal home for the black congregation of Sharon Road Methodist Church.
-The land currently hosts unmarked graves of the black partitioners.
+The land currently hosts unmarked graves of the black parishioners.

 Legacy

 A ten-story residence hall on the campus of the University of North Carolina at Chapel Hill is named in Morrison's honor.
 His home at Charlotte, Morrocroft, was listed on the National Register of Historic Places in 1983.

 A library in Charlotte was named after Morrison, but was renamed in 2020 due to Morrison's ties with the Red Shirts and white supremacy.
 A residence hall at North Carolina A&T State University was also named after Morrison, but the name was removed in 2020.